Azure/bicep-registry-modules/avm/res/net-app/net-app-account/README.md

 | [`snapshotName`](#parameter-backupvaultbackupssnapshotname) | string | The name of the snapshot. |
 | [`useExistingSnapshot`](#parameter-backupvaultbackupsuseexistingsnapshot) | bool | Manual backup an already existing snapshot.
 This will always be false for scheduled backups and true/false for manual backups. |

+### Parameter: `backupVault.backups.capacityPoolName`

+The name of the capacity pool containing the volumne.

+- Required: Yes
+- Type: string

 ### Parameter: `backupVault.backups.volumeName`

-The name used to identify the volume.
+The name of the volume to backup.

 - Required: Yes
 - Type: string